 \section{Empirical Study}

 We conduct an empirical study based on the existing \textit{FD-Shifts} benchmarking framework \citep{jaeger2022call}, which compares various CSFs across a broad range of datasets.
 The focus of our study is not on the performance of individual methods (CSFs) but rather on the ranking of methods based on \AUGRC evaluation as compared to \AURC.
 We utilize the same experimental setup as in \citet{jaeger2022call} with the addition of CSF scores based on temperature-scaled classifier logits.
+Extending the benchmark by recent SC methods, e.g.\ \citet{feng2022towards}, is an interesting direction of future work.
 A detailed overview of the datasets and methods used can be found in Appendix~\ref{sec:experiment-setup}.
 The code for reproducing our results and a PyTorch implementation of the \AUGRC are available at: \url{https://github.com/IML-DKFZ/fd-shifts}.